 Budget Travel: a pen and notepad are enough to create a unique and cherished record of your travel.

 I know it’s old-fashioned, but I actually love sending postcards, especially on longer trips.
 Even though our relationships are more and more digital, there is something really important, really connecting, about being able to touch another human.
 Sending a postcard isn’t quite the same as touching, but it shows, via a tactile object, that you care enough about someone to take a moment to buy a postcard, write something down, and figure out how to mail it.
-In fact, I’ve written before on the power of postcards during long-term travel.
+In fact, I’ve written before on the power of postcards as connectors during long-term travel.

 Big Spend: Send packages of regional art, books, or postcards to friends and family back home.

-Budget Travel: sending postcards home fits in every budget- you’ll just need to allow time to buy stamps.
+Budget Travel: Sending postcards home fits in every budget- you’ll just need to allow time to buy stamps.

 Art & DIY Supplies